timeprism/introduction/README.md

 ## Gallery

-[Screenshots](https://github.com/timeprism/introduction/tree/main/gallery) of various prototypes using this time system.
+There are [Screenshots](https://github.com/timeprism/introduction/tree/main/gallery) of various software prototypes using this time system.
+These were composed in [Pythonista](http://omz-software.com/pythonista/).